Skip to Main Content

 If you or your spouse are stationed in Hawaii and plan to return to Ohio after the divorce is finalized, the last thing you want to worry about is financing your move.
 The military may pay for moving expenses, especially if you are stationed overseas, or the couple can include reasonable moving costs in the divorce settlement.

+Divorce is never easy, but it becomes much more complicated when one party is in the military.
 Even with careful planning and knowledge of tips that can make your divorce more manageable, it is easy to forget major details that can ultimately cost you emotionally or financially.
 Turning to a military divorce attorney for help is the best way to protect yourself and ensure your divorce is handled properly.

 The attorneys at Lawrence Law Office realize how difficult it is to get divorced while you are in the military or married to a service member.
 Our staff is ready to provide you with the legal advice you need.
 Contact our conveniently located Columbus, Ohio office today so that we can discuss your case.